 MAERB publishes a site visit agenda template, but that template needs to be tailored specifically to the program, based on the availability of the many communities of interest: faculty, staff, students, employers, advisory committee members, and so on.
 It will also need to be modified if the program is a multiple campus.
+Program Directors should submit a draft of the Site Visit Agenda to the Surveyors at least two weeks prior to the site visit, and the Surveyors should review and respond within a one week period so that it can be finalized one week prior to the site visit.

 The site visit agenda should be a collaborative effort, developed by both the Program Director and the Surveyors.
-The Program Director and site visit team can work on that agenda together on the SharePoint sites.
+The Program Director and site visit team can work on that agenda together on the SharePoint site.
 The site visit should always begin with an informal meeting with the Program Director, followed by a formal meeting with the larger group of administrators and faculty who are involved with the program.
 The visit should conclude with an informal meeting with the Program Director, followed by a formal exit interview with the administration and any program personnel that wish to attend.
 All other meetings can be scheduled according to the availability of the specific groups.
-Be kind with the Program Director as she/he attempts to "herds cats" on the campus.
+Be patient with the Program Director as she/he attempts to "herd cats" on the campus.